 Watching the rocket prepare to return to Earth on the last SpaceX launch out of VAFB I used a spotting scope and could clearly see the rocket firing maneuvering thrusters a few minutes after launch.
 Perhaps you will be able to see the rocket maneuver for return...

 Weather at VAFB

 The Central Coast gets a ton of persistent fog June through August.
-It's so notable we have names for the phenomena: June Gloom, Fog-ust, etc. So, during the summer months, be prepared to see nothing-- even if it's 3 in the afternoon.
+It's so notable we have names for the phenomena: June Gloom, No-Sky-July and Fog-ust.
+So, during the summer months, be prepared to see nothing-- even if it's 3 in the afternoon.

 The best launches to watch